MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

     _Figure 32: Adding an artifact._

-6. They select **Git** as the source type and specify the project, source, and master branch for the SmartHotel360 application.
+6. They select **Git** as the source type and specify the project, source, and main branch for the SmartHotel360 application.

     ![Screenshot of the "Add an artifact" pane, with Git as the source type.](./media/contoso-migration-rebuild/back-pipe7.png)